openhwgroup/cva6/README.md

 - Select the following Spansion SPI flash `s25fl256xxxxxx0`
 - Add `ariane_xilinx.mcs`
 - Press Ok.
 Flashing will take a couple of minutes.
-- Right click on the FPGA device - Boot from Configuration Memory Device
+- Right click on the FPGA device - Boot from Configuration Memory Device (or press the program button on the FPGA)

+### Preparing the SD Card

+The first stage bootloader will boot from SD Card by default.
+Get yourself a suitable SD Card (we use [this](https://www.amazon.com/Kingston-Digital-Mobility-MBLY10G2-32GB/dp/B00519BEQO) one).
+Either grab a pre-built Linux image from [here](https://github.com/pulp-platform/ariane-sdk/releases) or generate the Linux image yourself following the README in the [ariane-sdk repository](https://github.com/pulp-platform/ariane-sdk).
+Prepare the SD Card by following the "Booting from SD card" section in the ariane-sdk repository.

 Connect a terminal to the USB serial device opened by the FTDI chip e.g.:
 ```